The Spring Budget: How it affects childcare support?

 The current childcare scheme allows working parents of children aged three and four to claim 30 hours of free care a week unless one of them earns more than £100,000.
 And families with two-year-olds are entitled to 15 free hours – if they are receiving means tested benefits.

-The Government now plans to extend the scheme so that if both parents work at least 16 hours a week, they can get 30 free hours a week when their children are aged from nine months during term time.
-The changes will be introduced in stages and starting from April 2024, working parents of two-year olds will be able to claim 15 hours of childcare.
+From April 2024, working parents of two-year olds will be able to claim 15 hours of childcare.
+From September 2024, the Government has extended the scheme so that if both parents work at least 16 hours a week, they can get 30 free hours a week when their children are aged from nine months during term time.
 This will be extended to all children from nine months old in September 2024, before all under-fives are given the full 30 hours free childcare per week from September 2025.